AI context

 Wrap up with a clean handoff

-Using MCP resources in Atono
+Using AI context in Atono

 - Open a backlog item (story or bug).